0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `Extension for Type`
 - is a way that we can pass all the default properties of a return, for example if we return a *img* tag, as default to the *Interface* that we declare so we won't have to declare all of them manually
 - so we can *extend* our interface from another Interface that already exists and it has all the default properties that a *img tag* has in HTML as we do below.
-And also, we need to pass between the *<>* the type of the tag, in our case *HTMLImageElement* that is another interface but this we don't need to import because it's a global one
+And also, we need to pass between the *<>* the type of the tag, in our case *HTMLImageElement* that is another interface but this one we don't need to import because it's a global variable
 ```ts
 import { ImgHTMLAttributes } from 'react'